gilmore-lab/moco-3-pattern-psychophysics/notes/project-notes-moco-3-pattern-psychophysics.md

 - compare child with previously collected adult data

 ## To Do
-- Set up USB controller to work with study - DONE
+- Set up USB controller to work with study - Partially DONE
   - code uses KbName which only works with the keyboard - uses PsychHID to make work with multiple input devices - Updated
   - write new script to detect responses